 It seems pretty simple, throw out what you don’t use, keep what makes you happy.

 But if you’re anything like me you’ve probably looked at that messy room or massive pile of paperwork and figured it’s just too hard.

 It takes so much time and anytime I try to declutter, I end up making an even bigger mess!

-However, when I persevered, I realised there really is a lot to gain from clearing out certain areas of your life.
+However, when I persevered, I realized there really is a lot to gain from clearing out certain areas of your life.
 Both physical and emotional.

-So girl, I’ve got your covered!
+So, I’ve got you covered!
 With the Lazy Guide to Decluttering (right up my alley!!) and I’ll also explain why you should do it.